 I’m still crushed just thinking about it.

+I hated to teach writing.
 When I had to teach my students to write, I felt like an imposter.
 “Who am I to teach others to write?
 I’m terrible!”

 Have you ever told yourself a similar story?

 I have some good news.
-I never thought of myself as a good writer and yet I discovered many strategies that made it easier for me to close the achievement gap and help all of my students to be powerful writers.
+I never thought of myself as a good writer, and yet I discovered many strategies that made it easier for me to close the achievement gap and help all of my students to be powerful writers.

-Use Mentor Text
+Use Mentor Texts

-When I was teaching my students how to solve 2×3, I had no problem drawing some equal groups and modeling how to solve.
+When I was teaching my students how to solve 2×3, I had no problem drawing some equal groups and modeling how to solve them.
 But when I had to teach students how to write a personal narrative story, I felt like vomiting when I thought about modeling that in front of my students.

 Students need to see great examples of writing.
 They learn so much by seeing good writing strategies being used.